 While CO2 offsetting may not be the answer we are looking for, we still believe that it has a role to play in the current travel industry.
 You can arrange your personal offsetting for instance through here: www.myclimate.org.
 While we look for more long-term solutions, we can already start changing our (travel) behaviours by, for instance, cycling more often, eating less or no meat, flying less frequently to faraway destinations and choosing used over new items.
 After all, what you don’t emit, you don’t need to offset.
 You can often considerably reduce the CO2 emissions of your journey with a few simple steps, without compromising your travel experience.

 Growing up, Aukje enjoyed nature mostly from horseback, which instilled a love for wandering in wild spaces.
-She holds degrees in Law and History, and she discovered true adventure travel while cycling from Tanzania to the Netherlands.
+She has an MA in Law and History, and discovered true adventure travel while cycling from Tanzania to the Netherlands.
 This once in a lifetime experience opened her eyes to the importance of supporting local communities.
-Her tourism dollars were helping them build their own sustainable communities.
 When Aukje finished her biking expedition, she started working as the Director of non- profit organisation Respect the Mountains.
 Aukje now works as the European Safari Company's Operations Manager, where she can combine her love for travel and nature.
-She aims to help guests not only to enjoy a wonderful holiday, but also to come closer to nature so that they can, in turn, use their tourism dollars to care for wild spaces.
+She wants our guests not only to enjoy a wonderful holiday, but also to come closer to nature so that they can, in turn, use their tourism dollars to care for wild spaces.
+Aukje deals with partnerships, training and product development.

 Irene is the Reservations and Operations Assistant at the European Safari Company.
 She moved to the Netherlands two years ago and has a bachelor's and a master's in Tourism Management specializing in nature-based tourism and sustainability.
 She has written both her thesis about ecotourism and loves to keep in touch with any new developments on the field.
 In her free time, she sings in a choir, runs, and hikes.
 Her favourite adventures so far have been visiting 13 out of the 15 Spanish National Parks, paragliding in Turkey, hiking and camping in Norway for a month and walking the St James Way in Northern Spain.
 Irene deals with marketing, communications and reservations within the European Safari Company.